chrismfz/mirtf/README.md

 # mirtf
 Mikrotik IP Reputation Threats Firewall

-Gran any kind of Blacklist / IP Reputation lists / Other's lists, I use:
+Grab any kind of Blacklist / IP Reputation lists / Other's lists, and create a unique and sorted list for firewall and mirkotik use:

+This script uses:

 IPSum from https://github.com/stamparm/maltrail - https://github.com/stamparm/ipsum